Why medical trunk stock is a risky blind spot

 When product SKUs from trunk stock does not appear on the Item Master, the process for updating the EHR is clumsy and convoluted for.
 It involves a series of screens, drop downs and data entry – it’s a manual, clunky, error-prone process.

-Two different workarounds with the same result
+Three different workarounds with the same result

-It’s clear that capturing utilization during surgery would be the ideal option, as there is no quick and simple workaround.
+It’s clear that capturing supply utilization during surgery would be the ideal option, as there is no quick and simple workaround.

 Failure to capture trunk items has serious implications, let’s take a look at these.